simp/simp-doc/docs/glossary.rst

       must set a value themselves (either in their external data or an override).
 As such, you should supply defaults wherever possible.

-      Each parameter can be preceeded by an optional data type.
+      Each parameter can be preceded by an optional data type.
 If you include one, Puppet will check the parameter’s value at runtime to make sure that it has the right data type, and raise an error if the value is illegal.
       If no data type is provided, the parameter will accept values of any data